SamuelFrost/samuelfrost/README.md

 After coming back I decided to start my own business.
 I had been dabbling in making macros for an MMORPG called RuneScape.
 I decided to make some macros focused on making in game profits at exorbitant rates and selling the in game money at highly competitive market rates through acquaintances and introductions using some clever marketing.
 It went pretty well, albeit profits were quite insignificant.
 After a little over a year of this, I decided to shift my focus to University after being accepted to The University of Texas at Austin.

 I am a late diagnosed autistic/ADHD individual, so at university I found myself focusing on learning the norms of socializing as a bit of a social butterfly.
 While at my core I'm probably a bit of a weird-one in the eyes of others, I must say I've adapted to being a mostly normal human pretty well!
-As far as academic persuits go, I focused on graduating quickly to get into the job market due to family finances; as such I decided to lean into the credits I had earned through early college courses by majoring in Japanese and minoring in business.
+As far as academic persuits go, while working jobs through college I focused on graduating quickly to get a proper job as early as possible due to family finances; as such I decided to lean into the credits I had earned through early college courses by majoring in Japanese and minoring in business.
 I had a great 2.5 years there before graduating with my bachelor's degree.
 After the fact I felt like I should've stretched it out to 4 years by double or triple majoring with Business and Computer Science.

 After university I worked at a couple non programming positions including game support, baking, and doing some real estate investments/development with my brother.
 All the while I was dabbling in programming, experimenting with pyhton, ruby, and c# through Unity.